-You know that to get the most of your DSLR you should be shooting in RAW, right?
-But these days Nikon cameras gives you even more options: 12-bit or 14-bit, and compressed or uncompressed RAW (NEF) files.
+You know that to get the most out of your DSLR, you should be shooting in RAW, right?
+But these days, Nikon cameras give you even more options: 12-bit or 14-bit, compressed or uncompressed RAW (NEF) files.
 Which should you choose?

 Short question: Does it matter?
 Will you see any difference between compressed (lossy) and uncompressed (lossless) RAW?
 And between 12 and 14 bits?

 Short answer: No it does not matter.
 Choose 12-bit compressed (because they take up less space) and forget about this topic.
 Or choose 14-bit uncompressed because theoretically you’re getting the “most” from your camera – you just have to live with the file sizes.

 |Approximate RAW file|

 size on a Nikon D7000